 What was your intention?

-When you sat down to pray, what was your intention, even if your mind didn’t always cooperate and prayer didn’t go exactly how you had hoped?
-If your intention was to be with Jesus, then you did well.
+When you sat down to pray, what was your intention?
+Even if your mind didn’t always cooperate and prayer didn’t go exactly how you had hoped, what were you intending to do when you sat down?
+Be with Jesus, right?

 Sometimes we think our prayer time is based on our own skill or ability, and if we can’t see the immediate results or benefit then it wasn’t successful.